adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/game_task.md

 Your project should be inside your private repo shared with me.

-You will create a [Mix Task](https://elixirschool.com/en/lessons/intermediate/mix_tasks) so that the game can be played on a terminal.
-See my sample [tasks] project(https://github.com/adolfont/caes005-introduction-to-functional-programming/tree/main/offerings/2023/projects/tasks).
+You can create a [Mix Task](https://elixirschool.com/en/lessons/intermediate/mix_tasks) or an [escript](https://elixirschool.com/en/lessons/intermediate/escripts) so that the game can be played on a terminal.
+See my sample [tasks] project(https://github.com/adolfont/caes005-introduction-to-functional-programming/tree/main/offerings/2023/projects/tasks) or my [factorial](https://github.com/adolfont/caes005-introduction-to-functional-programming/tree/main/offerings/2023/projects/factorial) project.

 You do not have to implement the "computer plays".
 You can play like this:

 ```
-$ mix play
+$ mix play  // or ./name_of_the_escript
 What's Player 1 name?
 Adolfo // you type
 What's Player 2 name?